 - Top locations – 80% of our audience are from top-tier English geographical locations, including:

 - Australia (4% ).

 Didn’t we tell you Omggamer was a great place to advertise?

 Get in touch by emailing [email protected] to discuss monthly placement pricing for your ad spots.

-If you have any questions, queries or complaints – either about this policy or any advert in particular – or would like to have your ads featured on Omggamer, then please drop us a line to [email protected].
+If you have any questions, queries, or complaints – either about this policy or any advert in particular – or would like to have your ads featured on Omggamer, then please drop us a line at [email protected].